superyaniv/FlipDot_Controller_Luminator/README.md

 Wire your board:

 ```
-Wire the board according to the schematic and connect the board to the flip-dot display and the microcontroller (use pins 18, 23, and 24 for the shift register data, clock, clear).
+Wire the board according to the schematic.

+Connect the board to the flip-dot display and the microcontroller.
+(use pins 18, 23, and 24 for the shift register data, clock, clear)
 ```